 - Text Editor – Sublime Text/Notepad++ will do.
 This will serve as our coding environment.

 - XAMPP – This will be our web server.
-This is were we will be saving our website files and save our data to the database.
+This is where we will be saving our website files and save our data to the database.

 - Web Browser – You can use any browser for as long as it doesn’t eat much of your RAM.

 Make sure to have those 3 installed.
-Do not proceed if your not done installing them.
+Do not proceed if you’re not done installing them.
 I already provided a hyperlink to make things faster.